 Risks and Side Effects

-BOXED WARNING: HYPERSENSITIVITY REACTIONS, LACTIC ACIDOSIS AND SEVERE HEPATOMEGALY, AND EXACERBATIONS OF HEPATITIS B VIRUS (HBV):
+BOXED WARNING: HYPERSENSITIVITY REACTIONS AND EXACERBATIONS OF HEPATITIS B VIRUS (HBV):

 - Serious and sometimes fatal hypersensitivity reactions have occurred with abacavir-containing products